-Present condition of the proposed substation site: The access road to the site and the entire site selected for construction of electrical substation is raised up (Figure-9) with earth material about 5 feet high from the ground level.
+Present condition of the proposed substation site: The access road to the site and the entire site selected for construction of electrical substation is filled up (Figure-9) by earth material and raised about 5 feet high from the ground level.
 The earth material is supplied by sub-contractor who collected them from nearby borrow pits available both the side of the Feni-Porshuram high way, bank of project's irrigation canal where spoil earth was deposited during excavation, river beds, ditches and private ponds.
 The construction has not been commenced.
 It will be started very soon after submission of this revised IEE, obtaining concurrence from ADB and renewal of ECC (Environmental Clearance Certificate) from DoE.